 First, the subscriber will want to purchase prepaid units, also referred to as creating a prepaid allocation.
 This screen looks much like the “Update Quantity” page for quantity-based components.
 However, the proration settings are not included, due to the nature of prepaid components.

 Second, once units have been purchased, a subscriber may begin using them.
-As they do so, the usage can be tracked in Chargify with the “Record Usage” page shown below.
+As they do so, the usage can be tracked in Advanced Billing with the “Record Usage” page shown below.

 If units are recorded accidentally or otherwise need to be reversed, it’s possible to pass a negative amount to detract from the current usage reported.